3M (NYSE:MMM) Issues FY 2021 Earnings Guidance

-MMM has been the subject of a number of analyst reports.
-Citigroup decreased their price target on 3M from $194.00 to $191.00 and set a neutral rating for the company in a report on Wednesday.
-Zacks Investment Research raised 3M from a hold rating to a buy rating and set a $208.00 price target for the company in a report on Friday, August 6th.
-Argus boosted their price target on 3M from $220.00 to $225.00 and gave the company a buy rating in a report on Wednesday, July 28th.
-They noted that the move was a valuation call.
-Royal Bank of Canada reduced their target price on 3M from $203.00 to $201.00 and set a sector perform rating for the company in a research note on Wednesday.
-Finally, Wells Fargo & Company upped their target price on 3M from $179.00 to $180.00 and gave the stock an equal weight rating in a research note on Wednesday.
-Four investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $195.46.
+Several brokerages have issued reports on MMM.
+Citigroup cut their target price on 3M from $194.00 to $191.00 and set a neutral rating for the company in a research note on Wednesday, October 27th.
+Credit Suisse Group cut their target price on 3M from $202.00 to $201.00 and set a neutral rating for the company in a research note on Wednesday, October 27th.
+Morgan Stanley upped their target price on 3M from $193.00 to $194.00 and gave the stock an equal weight rating in a research note on Wednesday, October 27th.
+Zacks Investment Research raised 3M from a hold rating to a buy rating and set a $208.00 target price for the company in a research note on Friday, August 6th.
+Finally, Wells Fargo & Company upped their target price on 3M from $179.00 to $180.00 and gave the stock an equal weight rating in a research note on Wednesday, October 27th.
+Four investment analysts have rated the stock with a sell rating, seven have given a hold rating and three have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, 3M presently has an average rating of Hold and a consensus target price of $195.46.

-In related news, SVP Denise R. Rutherford sold 3,135 shares of the business’s stock in a transaction that occurred on Monday, August 2nd.
-The stock was sold at an average price of $198.17, for a total transaction of $621,262.95.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Eric D. Hammes sold 1,765 shares of the company’s stock in a transaction on Tuesday, August 3rd.
-The shares were sold at an average price of $201.83, for a total value of $356,229.95.
-Following the completion of the sale, the insider now owns 6,756 shares of the company’s stock, valued at $1,363,563.48.
+In other 3M news, insider Jeffrey R. Lavers sold 6,025 shares of the stock in a transaction on Wednesday, August 11th.
+The stock was sold at an average price of $200.00, for a total value of $1,205,000.00.
+Following the completion of the transaction, the insider now owns 10,973 shares in the company, valued at $2,194,600.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Khandpur K. Ashish sold 6,505 shares of the stock in a transaction on Monday, August 9th.
+The stock was sold at an average price of $196.86, for a total value of $1,280,574.30.
+Following the completion of the sale, the insider now directly owns 26,855 shares in the company, valued at $5,286,675.30.
 The disclosure for this sale can be found here.
-Insiders have sold 20,666 shares of company stock valued at $4,103,569 over the last quarter.
-0.34% of the stock is owned by company insiders.
+In the last 90 days, insiders have sold 15,766 shares of company stock valued at $3,126,076.
+0.34% of the stock is owned by corporate insiders.

 An institutional investor recently raised its position in 3M stock.
-Morgan Stanley lifted its holdings in shares of 3M (NYSE:MMM) by 16.4% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 5,903,837 shares of the conglomerate’s stock after purchasing an additional 832,796 shares during the quarter.
-Morgan Stanley owned about 1.02% of 3M worth $1,172,678,000 as of its most recent filing with the Securities and Exchange Commission.
-66.82% of the stock is currently owned by institutional investors.
+Morgan Stanley raised its stake in 3M (NYSE:MMM) by 16.4% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 5,903,837 shares of the conglomerate’s stock after acquiring an additional 832,796 shares during the period.
+Morgan Stanley owned approximately 1.02% of 3M worth $1,172,678,000 as of its most recent SEC filing.
+Institutional investors own 66.82% of the company’s stock.

 3M Company Profile